knightsUCF/SpaceGame/architecture/architecture.md

 And to note, here in Game.cs we are just using that to start the spawning of enemies.
 No gameover or anything like that for now.

+So the rest of rewriting of Game was rather simple, with only needing to transfer these two lines:

+     // public GameObject[] hazards;
+     // public Vector3 spawnValues;

+ Where are the hazards game objects coming from?

+ Either:

+ 1) We will need to break a dependency to have the editor tell us where these are coming from, or
+ 2) They are somehow dragged in through GameObject slots in the hierarchy

 # 10 / 7 / 19